ISB

 Background

-Diabetic Retinopathy (DR) is one of the leading causes of vision loss among diabetic patients.
+Diabetic Retinopathy (DR) is one of the leading causes of vision impairment among diabetic patients.
 A complication of diabetes, DR is preventable through timely screening and diagnosis.
-To combat the delay in diagnosis through traditional methods, our project aims to implement AI-enabled systematic screening at diabetic clinics to enhance accuracy of diagnosis.
-Timely and accurate diagnosis and streamlined referral system for the diagnosed diabetics can help minimize vision loss in them.
+To combat the delay in diagnosis through traditional methods, our project aims to implement Artificial Intelligence (AI)-enabled systematic screening at diabetic clinics to enhance accuracy of diagnosis and streamline referral pathways to ophthalmology clinics for timely intervention and treatment.

 About the Study

 AI-enabled screening systems will be installed in IDEA clinics where diabetic patients are monitored and treated.
 The study will assess whether these systems assist in earlier detection of visual impairment in patients in comparison to traditional tertiary care methods.
-Other than the effectiveness of AI enabled screening, its cost-effectiveness and its impact on follow-up adherence will also be assessed.
+Besides evaluating the effectiveness of AI enabled screening, its cost-effectiveness and its impact on follow-up adherence among patients will also be assessed.

 Methodology

-The study will use a prospective cohort design that means studying a group of people over a period of time to assess their response to exposure to a factor over that period.
-Then a relationship between the outcome and factor they were exposed to is derived.
-Similarly, Diabetic patients at these clinics will be screened with AI-enabled systems by trained staff.
-Outcomes for the study cohort will then be compared to the patients at regular eye clinics.
-Key metrics will include:
+The study will use a prospective cohort design, wherein the diabetic patients recruited at the various diabetic clinics will be screened with AI-enabled cameras by trained non-ophthalmic technicians and nurses.
+Outcomes for the study cohort will then be compared to the standard care recipients at tertiary eye clinics.
+Key evaluation metrics will include:

-- Cost effectiveness to ascertain the economic viability of AI assisted screenings
+• Cost effectiveness analysis to assess the economic viability of AI assisted screening programs

 Intended Outcomes

-By establishing the efficiency of AI-enabled screening for DR, the study will generate evidence to facilitate early detection and thus reduce the risk of vision loss among diabetics.
-Also, the study will generate insights to support policies and practices for enhanced DR management.
-Ethical considerations like informed consent and participant welfare, will be paramount to ensure sustainable healthcare advancement and responsible use of technology.
+By establishing the effectiveness of AI-enabled systematic screening for DR, the study will generate evidence to facilitate early detection to reduce the risk of vision loss among diabetics.
+Additionally, the study will generate insights to support policies and practices for improving DR management.
+Ethical considerations like informed consent and participant welfare, will be paramount to ensure sustainable healthcare advancement and responsible integration of technology into healthcare.